Alex Murdaugh admits he lied to investigators about his whereabouts the night of his wife and son's killings

 Murdaugh has pleaded not guilty to two counts of murder and two weapons charges in the killings of his wife and son at the family's estate -- a property known as Moselle -- in Islandton, South Carolina.

 Murdaugh testified he went to the Moselle kennels at Maggie's request the night of the killings, but that he didn't want to go.
-He had already showered and changed his clothes, Murdaugh said, after sweating during a ride with Paul around the property earlier that evening.
+He had already showered, he said, and changed his clothes after sweating during a ride with Paul around the property earlier that evening -- undercutting questions raised by the state about what he was wearing that night.

+A Snapchat video filmed by Paul while they surveyed the property showed Murdaugh wearing long khaki pants and a blue, short-sleeved button-down shirt.
+But when law enforcement responded to the scene after the bodies were found, he was wearing shorts and a white T-shirt.

 "It was hot, and I had just had a shower.
 I knew that I would end up doing more work and sweating more.
-And the dogs is always a chaotic scene," he said.
+And the dogs is always a chaotic scene," Murdaugh said Thursday.
 "I just didn't want to go right then."

 Maggie and Paul went before he did, Murdaugh said, but he ultimately decided to go.
 He testified he took a golf cart to the kennels, where Maggie had let out the dogs while Paul was "fooling" with the tail of one dog that belonged to his friend.